queelius/rstatlab/week2.md

 # [2,]    2    4    6    8
 ```

+This populates the matrix by column.
-If we wanted to fill the matrix in order of the rows first, we use the optional `byrow = TRUE` argument.
+If we wanted to fill the matrix by row, we use `byrow = TRUE` argument.

 ``` r
 B <- matrix(1:8, nrow = 2, ncol = 4, byrow = TRUE) # 1:8 is another way of generating  the vector